chardso/Rabbitry/README.md

 - its also an excellent source of vitamin B12.

 3.Hair,used in healing open wounds.

+4.Rabbit waste,applied direct to the garden by farmers as a fertilizer because it has ahigh humus content.

   Absolutely nothing is thrown away.

 HOW TO HELP NEWLY PRODUCED BUNNIES BREASTFEED.